Jamesscn/music-tools/README.md

 - Getting intervals between notes
 - Getting a list of the closest chords to a set of notes
 - Test cases and better infrastructure

+## Limitations

+This library only works for the twelve tone equal temperament system which is commonly used in western music.